tqbf/dnssecmenot/PROJECT.md

  - [ ] Add detail view and filtering
 - [x] Integrate Tailwind CSS workflow (build or CDN)
 - [x] Build minimal HTML templates (no JavaScript)
+- [ ] Show the classification next to each domain in the list
+- [ ] Add filtering by classification on the index view
+- [ ] Display a simple chart summarizing counts per class

 ### Configuration & Env
 - [x] Add `.env` support for settings (server address)